Highly rotating viscous compressible fluids in presence of capillarity effects: Main hypotheses and results

 $e^3=(0,0,1)$ is the unit vector directed along the $x^3$-coordinate, and $0\leq\alpha\leq1$ is a fixed parameter.
 Taking different values of $\alpha$, we are interested in performing a low capillarity limit (for $0<\alpha\leq1$), with capillarity coefficient proportional to $\veps^{2\alpha}$, or in leaving the capillarity constant (i.e. choosing $\alpha=0$).

-We supplement system \eqref{eq:NSK+rot} by complete slip boundary conditions, in order to avoid boundary layers effects.
+We supplement system \eqref{eq:NSK+rot} by complete slip boundary conditions for $u$ and Neumann boundary conditions for $\rho$: this allows us to avoid boundary layers effects, which go beyond the scopes of the present paper and will not be discussed here.
 If we denote by $n$ the unitary outward normal to the boundary $\d\Omega$ of the domain (simply, $\d\Omega=\{x^3=0\}\cup\{x^3=1\}$), we impose

 In the previous system \eqref{eq:NSK+rot}, the scalar function $\rho\geq0$ represents the density of the fluid, $u\in\R^3$ its velocity field, and $P(\rho)$ its pressure, given by the $\g$-law